iceHtwoO/RustGrapher/README.md

 - Render PetGraphs in 2D
 - Physics based positioning via a Force Directed Graph
 - Drag Nodes to a new position
+- Place new nodes
+- WIP: Build graphs using the UI

 ## Algorithms